-Important: all work-arounds described in this article apply to Outlook 2016 users affected by the recent Microsoft bug revealed in January (builds 1711 and higher).
+Important: all work-arounds described in this article apply to Outlook 2016 users affected by the recent Microsoft bug revealed in October (version 1809, builds 10827 and higher).

 - Outlook keeps endlessly prompting for the mailbox password